bijokmathew/Rock-Paper-Scissors/README.md

 ### Future Features

 - To add different level for the game and more options.
-- To ensure return and new visitors by sharing their high scores or victories on social media.
+- To add an option for sharing their high scores or victories on social medias.
-- To storea player name and their higher score
+- To store player name and their higher score

 [Back to top](#rock-paper-scissors)